 Certainly, but the "rule of three" known in the hardwood industry suggests that you should only see a maximum of three different types of flooring from any point of view of your home.

-Choosing a flooring technology depends on the environment it will be installed.
-Mirage offers three floor types: Engineered, Lock, and Classic (solid).
+Choosing a flooring technology depends on the environment where it will be installed.
+Mirage offers four flooring types: TruBalance, TruBalance Lite, Lock, and Classic/Solid.

-Engineered and Lock technologies have more flexibility in surfaces they can be installed over since they can be glued down and floated.
-If you have a concrete slab or in-floor radiant heat these technologies are best.
+TruBalance, TruBalance Lite, and Lock technologies offer more flexibility in terms of types of surfaces over which they can be installed since they can be glued down and floated.
+If you have a concrete slab or in-floor radiant heat, these technologies are best.

 For ease of installation, the Lock is a great option.
 Once the recommended underlayment is rolled out, you simply lock the boards together with no need for nails or adhesive.

-Speak to your Mirage dealer about which technology might be best for you.
+Speak to your Mirage dealer to learn more and find which technology is best for your project.

 Both colours have theirs advantages.
 Light wood floors add brightness and allow color to be introduced into the room.
 Choosing a lighter hardwood floor can allow you to express yourself by selecting paint or furniture in a more vibrant colour.
 Alternatively, a dark hardwood floor offers a more traditional look.
 Light walls often blend better with a dark hardwood floor.

-Hardwood flooring is now a key decorative element in any space.
-Mirage prefinished floors are offered in a offer a range of on-trend, contrasting, and multi-tone color options.
-To see the wide array of options to suit your personal style visit our current offerings here.
+Hardwood flooring has become a key design element in any space.
+Mirage prefinished floors are available in a wide range of on-trend, contrasting, and multi-tone colours.
+To explore the full selection and find the perfect match for your style, view our current offerings here.

 Mirage hardwood floors create a healthy environment by minimizing the risk of allergy to dust.
 In addition, the hardwood floor is a natural floor covering, making it an ecological choice.
 Learn more about our green efforts.

-Mirage offers three finishes for our prefinished wood floors so there is an option for every taste and need.
+Mirage prefinished hardwood floors come in three different finishes made for residential settings.
+There is an option for every taste and need.

 Board length varies in every box for installation and depends on the technology and width of the flooring you choose.